 These can be used to input text into the relevant section of the html.
 For instance, if you put something like “congratulations your ticket number is _TICKET_”

-If you wish to have the ticket number that is generated automatically be delivered in QR code format, you can input this line into your HTML.
+If you wish to have the ticket number that is generated automatically delivered in QR code format, you can input this line into your HTML.
 This will resolve that Ticket Number into a QR code for a customer to scan easily at any 2D scanner on-site for validation.

 Example: